ITpC/LAppS/README.md

   4. The total number of packets on the host machine in test-runtime in both cases is a factor of two higher then the RPS of the server (benchmark shows only amount of packets, received by the clients)

-This makes LAppS WenSockets stack most performant in the industry.
+**This makes LAppS WebSockets stack most performant in the industry.**